Wyatt-Haley/Dairy-Revenue-Protection/README.md

-This is an ongoing project, the current files are: data pull1.1.py - Python file to pull data from the USDA RMA and data transformation for regressions. logitnmore1.2.py - Python file to run the logistic regression. logit_summary - Text file of logistic regresion output logit_marginal_effects - Text file of the varaiable marginal effects
+This is an ongoing project, the current files are: data pull1.1.py - Python file to pull data from the USDA RMA and data transformation for regressions. logitnmore1.2.py - Python file to run the logistic regression. logit_summary - Text file of logistic regression output logit_marginal_effects - Text file of the variable marginal effects

 # Thanks!